GuidesApril 1, 2025

 Getting Started with Ticket Stub Collecting

 Ticket stub collecting is one of the most accessible and rewarding areas of memorabilia collecting.
 Unlike signed jerseys or game-used equipment, ticket stubs are available at nearly every price point, and the hobby offers endless opportunities for specialization and discovery.
+What makes vintage ticket stub collecting particularly appealing is its democratic nature — whether you have $50 or $5,000 to spend, there are meaningful pieces of history waiting to be discovered.

 Why Collect Ticket Stubs?